gophercoders/website/content/lessons/KS2/lower/variables.md

 `import` and `func`.
 We will explain what all three of these keywords mean in later lessons.

-The complete list of Go's keywords is
+Just so you know, the complete list of Go's keywords is
 <div class="table-responsive">
 <table class="table table-condensed table-striped table-bordered">
     <tr>